 There are a number of versions of this type of egg dish, from the Latin American Huevos Rancheros to the Tunisian Shakshouka.
 The Tunisian version of this egg and vegetable dish is traditionally served in a cast iron pan with crusty bread to mop up the sauce.

-The recipe below started with the vegetables that I had on hand, then added harissa and cumin as the primary spices, and baked the eggs in the simmering ragout in a hot oven.
+The recipe below started with the vegetables that I had on hand, then added a harissa spice blend and cumin as the primary spices, and baked the eggs in the simmering ragout in a hot oven.

 There are endless variations to this dish, depending on the vegetables and spices you like.
 My family was quite pleased with this version, which I am calling Mediterranean Baked Eggs.